problems and solutions

 Overtourism

-Includes overcrowding, traffic congestion/surges, and noise
+Includes overcrowding, traffic congestion/surges, and noise, with limited economic benefits

 Air Pollution